 We appreciate your patronage of the Trail and your support for men and women of the Stoney Point Fire Department.
 However, we do expect your compliance with a few rules for the scariest experience possible!

-The holder of any Stoney Point Trail of Terror ticket agrees and understands the inherent liability.
-The ticketholder voluntarily accepts all risks and dangers associated with participation in the event.
-By entering the attraction, the ticketholder releases the operators, its parent corporations, affiliates, officers, employees, volunteers, and all other ancillary staff from any liability, harm, injury, death, cost or expense whatsoever that may arise directly or indirectly from attending this or any other event at this location.
+The holder of any Stoney Point Trail of Terror ticket (“the Ticket Holder”) agrees and understands the inherent liability associated with haunted house attendance.
+The Ticket Holder voluntarily accepts all risks and dangers associated with participation in the event.
+By entering the attraction, the Ticket Holder releases the operators, its parent corporations, affiliates, officers, employees, volunteers, and all other ancillary staff from any liability, harm, injury, death, cost or expense whatsoever that may arise directly or indirectly from attending this or any other event at this location.

-The Stoney Point Fire Department’s Trail of Terror uses a variety of industry-leading techniques and mechanisms to provide the most effective scares possible.
+The Stoney Point Fire Department’s Trail of Terror uses a variety of industry-leading techniques and mechanisms to provide the scariest effects possible.
 Due to the nature of the attraction, we strongly do not recommend the Trail for the following groups:

 - individuals with heart or breathing conditions